luevano/luevano.xyz/src/blog/temp/jellyfin_server_with_sonarr_radarr.md

 #### Profiles

 This is a bit different than with [Radarr](#radarr), the way it is configured is by setting "Release profiles".
 I took the profiles from [TRaSH: WEB-DL Release profile regex](https://trash-guides.info/Sonarr/Sonarr-Release-Profile-RegEx/).
-The only possible change I'll do is disable the Low Quality Groups after some testing if this results in some issues, similar with Radarr's "LQ" custom format.
+The only possible change I'll do is disable the Low Quality Groups and/or the "Golden rule" filter (for `x265` encoded video).

 For me it ended up looking like this:

 ![Sonarr: Release profiles](${SURL}/images/b/sonarr/sonarr_release_profiles.png "Sonarr: Release profiles")

 But yours can differ as is mostly personal preference.
-For the "Quality profile" I'll be using the default "HD-1080p" most of the time, but I also created a "WEB(720/1080/2160)" because some shows are not present in only one quality.
+For the "Quality profile" I'll be using the default "HD-1080p" most of the time, but I also created a "HD + WEB (720/1080)" which works best for some.

 #### Download clients